-An effective advocacy effort must include many partners and take many forms.
-This toolkit will assist you in improving and forming a cohesive advocacy strategy and coalition in your state and will lay out the many advocacy efforts that can be utilized at the local, state and national levels.
+We want to make it as easy as possible to do just that.
+So we created this toolkit that we hope will assist you in improving and forming a cohesive advocacy strategy and coalition in your state and will lay out the many advocacy efforts that can be utilized at the local, state and national levels.
 We hope that you will find this toolkit useful.